Williamsburg in Spring

 Dine on the Waterfront

-Perched on the James River at the Kingsmill Marina, the patio at James Landing Grill is the only waterfront dining in Williamsburg.
+Perched on the James River at the Kingsmill Marina, the patio at James Landing Grille is the only waterfront dining in Williamsburg.
 Enjoy fresh, locally sourced cuisine along with beautiful sunsets over the James River.
 Open seasonally, James Landing Grille serves a selection of regional and sustainable seafood, such as local oysters on the half shell and grilled local fish.

 Tee Off on a Championship Course